 Nordik Spa-Nature Chelsea is North America’s largest nordic-style spa, with 10 pools, nine themed saunas, four restaurants, several melt-worthy spa treatments, and an infinity pool that overlooks the city.
 It’s an easy way to spend the day and evening, or even just a few hours.
 The surrounding forest, thermal circuits, and sauna rituals are just what the body ordered after a long flight or car ride.

-Day passes include access to the hot and cold pools, sensory rooms, themed sauna rituals, and infinity pool.
+The basic Thermal Experience package includes access to the hot and cold pools, a bathrobe rental, a towel, and locker.
 The German Aufguss ritual (available every hour, on the hour) uses dance and wet towels to move snowballs drizzled with essential oils around the room and shouldn’t be missed.

 You’ll have to pay extra to use the salt floating pool or participate in the Baynä, a four-step, 1,000-year-old Russian exfoliation ritual that involves intense heat and a detoxifying birch-branch whipping that is oddly soothing—and it’s totally worth the extra cash.

 Follow the Trail of the Peaks and join an edible foraging workshop

 Located about an hour-and-a-half out of the way—but 100% worth the detour through the leafy Quebecois countryside on QC-323—are Gourmet Sauvage and Sentier des Cimes.
 This is where you feed your mind, body, eyes, and possibly your soul.